wellcomecollection/catalogue-api/rank/README.md

 # Rank

-Allows us to confidently make small, incremental changes to our search, while maintaining an overall satifying search experience.
+Allows us to confidently make small, incremental changes to our search, while maintaining an overall satisfying search experience.

 ## How?